 - a) For Statewide offices (President of the United States, United States Senator, Attorney General, Auditor General, State Treasurer) \$200.00; Representative in Congress \$150.00; and Senator or Representative in the General Assembly \$100.00. - b) The filing fee for offices specified in (a) must be presented with the nomination paper and must be made by CERTIFIED CHECK or MONEY ORDER payable to the Commonwealth of Pennsylvania.
-A separate filing fee must be submitted for each candidate named in the nomination paper. - 12.
-TIME AND PLACE TO FILE: Nomination papers for all offices listed in 11 (a) are filed in the office of the Secretary of the Commonwealth, at Room 210 North Office Building, Harrisburg, PA 17120, and must be filed by 5:00 P.M. on the deadline to file nomination papers.
-Nomination papers for local offices are filed in the Office of the County Board of Elections.
+A separate filing fee must be submitted for each candidate named in the nomination paper.

-SIGNATURE REQUIREMENTS FOR STATEWIDE OFFICES GENERAL ELECTION - NOVEMBER 3, 2020
+SIGNATURE REQUIREMENTS FOR STATEWIDE AND DISTRICT OFFICES GENERAL ELECTION - NOVEMBER 5, 2024

+Office

-Office Signatures
+Signatures

 President of the United States 5,000

+United States Senator 5,000

 Attorney General 2,500

 Auditor General 2,500

 State Treasurer 2,500

+Representative in Congress See attached chart.

+Senator in the General Assembly See attached chart.

+Representative in the General Assembly See attached chart.